Tuturcraft/Cconomy_Database/README.md

-Cconomy-database Bukkit/Spigot Plugin
+# Cconomy-database Bukkit/Spigot Plugin

-Manage in-game currency effortlessly with Cconomy-database, a powerful Bukkit/Spigot plugin designed for Minecraft servers.
-Whether you're an administrator overseeing a bustling community or a player looking to check your virtual wallet, Cconomy-database provides a suite of intuitive commands and features.
+🎮 Manage in-game currency effortlessly with Cconomy-database, a powerful Bukkit/Spigot plugin designed for Minecraft servers.

-Key Features:
+## Key Features

-🌐 Database Integration:

-Seamlessly connects to databases for secure and efficient storage of player financial data.
+- **Database Integration:** 🌐 Seamlessly connects to databases for secure and efficient storage of player financial data.
-💼 Player Finances Administration:

-Administer player finances with commands like add, set, and remove, granting you control over in-game currency.
+- **Player Finances Administration:** 💼 Administer player finances with commands like add, set, and remove, granting you control over in-game currency.
-💰 Check Balances:

-Empower players to monitor their own balances or view the wealth of others with a straightforward command.
+- **Check Balances:** 💰 Empower players to monitor their own balances or view the wealth of others with a straightforward command.
-📊 Graphical User Interface:

-Access a user-friendly menu for streamlined money management, enhancing the player experience.
+- **Graphical User Interface:** 📊 Access a user-friendly menu for streamlined money management, enhancing the player experience.
-🛡️ Permission-Based Security:

-Ensure secure usage by implementing permission-based access to critical commands.
+- **Permission-Based Security:** 🛡️ Ensure secure usage by implementing permission-based access to critical commands.
-🚀 Exception Handling:

-Built-in exception handling guarantees stability, even in the face of potential database errors.
+- **Exception Handling:** 🚀 Built-in exception handling guarantees stability, even in the face of potential database errors.
-🔧 Customizable Commands:

-Tailor the plugin to suit your server's needs with a range of customizable commands and permissions.
+- **Customizable Commands:** 🔧 Tailor the plugin to suit your server's needs with a range of customizable commands and permissions.

-How to Use:
+## How to Use

-Check your balance: /money solde
+- **Check your balance:** `/money solde`
-Administer player finances: /money add/set/remove <player> <amount>
+- **Administer player finances:** `/money add/set/remove <player> <amount>`
-Open the management menu: /money menu
+- **Open the management menu:** `/money menu`
-View another player's balance: /money view <player>
+- **View another player's balance:** `/money view <player>`

+## Installation

+1. Download the plugin from [Releases](#).
+2. Place the plugin JAR file into your Bukkit/Spigot server's "plugins" folder.
+3. Restart or reload your server.

+## Contribution

+If you want to contribute to this project, feel free to fork the repository and submit a pull request.
+Any contributions are highly appreciated! 🙌

+## License

+This project is licensed under the [MIT License](LICENSE).

 Elevate your server management experience with Cconomy-database.
-Download now and take control of your virtual economy!
+Download now and take control of your virtual economy! 🚀